Complete Guide to Garage Floor Coatings (2026)

 • Rapid cure: Often vehicle-ready in 24 hours or less

-• Wide temperature range: Can be applied in colder or hottter conditions
+• Wide temperature range: Can be applied in colder ( down to 35 degrees) or hotter conditions

 • UV stable: Excellent color retention, suitable for outdoor applications